angrykoala/wendigo/README.md

         // not on any page loading
     }

-    _afterOpen() { // This hook will be called after the page is opened and loaded
+    _afterOpen(options) { // This hook will be called after the page is opened and loaded
         // You can use this hook to start performing actions with evaluate or
         // adding custom scripts with this._browser.page.addScriptTag
     }